 Rowner Garrison Church

-The Garrison Church in Military Road, later known as Siskin Church or the ‘Tin Church’, was constructed as a temporary church in July 1872 to serve the nearby Gosport Advanced Line forts joined by the Military Road.
+The Garrison Church in Military Road, later known as Siskin Church or the ‘Tin Church’, was constructed as a temporary church in July 1872 to serve the nearby Gosport Advanced Line forts which were all joined by the Military Road.
 Originally an Army garrison church it was taken over by the RAF and then the Royal Navy.

 Built of wood with a slate roof it was expected to last 50 years but was still in use in the 1960s.